 Reggio di Calabria lies at the southern tip of the Italian peninsula on the eastern shore of the Strait of Messina.

 This is a commercial harbour and busy with ferries to and from Sicily.
-Although this is the biggest port in this area, little has been done to this town since the last earthquake in 1980 and it has a rather impoverished air.
-Fuel by jerry can is available here.
+Although this is the biggest port in this area, it is not the most attractive port.
+It suffered a severe earthquake in 1980.

 Take note of the tides when planning to enter this harbour as the streams between Sicily and the mainland can be strong and can cause quite heavy seas.
 Another hazard to be aware of is the number of pots and fishing lines laid to the south of the harbour.
-This makes a night approach unadvisable.
+This makes does not make a night approach advisable.

 The Port Police here will check papers.